Rorins/Rorins/README.md

 I'm a Bootcamp Grad and Fullstack Developer.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-I love how coding is so immense, creative, fun and engaging.
+I love how coding is so immense, creative, fun and challenging.
 There is always something new to learn!

 Coding is the future. <img src="https://media.giphy.com/media/ZZkCo8zKWtt2ZgozfX/giphy.gif" width="40">